 2. Stay active on social media.

-It’s not just about having 20k followers, it’s about engagement.
+It’s not just about having thousands of followers, it’s about engagement.

 Brands will not be interested in contacting you if you are not engaged with your followers.
-They want to see that your followers trust your opinion, like having “conversations” with you, and that you are a likable person in general.
+They want to see that your followers trust your opinion, like having conversations with you, and that you are a pleasant person in general.

 3. Post incredible content.